Who Runs the Sleigh? Girls! Science Says Santa's Reindeer Are Actually All Female

 Surprise!
 Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, Blitzen, and yes, even Rudolph, are ladies.

 Clearing up this misconception is important, at least to one pro-woman Twitter user, who wanted to make sure everybody on social media knew the truth.
 On Dec.
-11, Cat Reynolds tweeted the following message, which has racked up more than 624K likes and 187K retweets to date.
+11 of last year, Cat Reynolds tweeted the following message, which has racked up more than 668K likes and 199K retweets to date.

 Turns out she’s right.